bipinKrishnan/ml-recipe-book/_ner_chapter.md

 inputs = tokenizer(train_row_1['tokens'], is_split_into_words=True)
 ```

-If you print the ```inputs```, you can see that our tokenizer has tokenized the words(as shown below) in such a way that it contain all the information to directly feed into our transformer model.
+If you print the ```inputs```, you can see that our tokenizer has tokenized the words(as shown below) in such a way that it contains all the information to feed into our transformer model.

 ```python
 {